-The Catullus corpus poems 1-116 (excluding 17, 18, 19, which are missing from the manuscript tradition).
+Selections from Catullus Carmina 1-116 (excluding 18, 19, 20 which are missing from the manuscript tradition).
+Selections from Ovid's Amores Book 1 and Vergil's Aeneid Book 4.

 Students will learn and practice the art of translation.
 They will translate for literary meaning, but then consider what are the equivalent English idioms and expressions that best represent what Catullus is writing about in Latin.
 They will do a project on literal versus literary meaning.
-The focus of this project will be to translate a group of poems connected by theme; first very literal, then to transition that translation into a literary translation that would be appealing to their non-Latin reading peers.
+The focus of this project will be to translate a group of poems connected by theme; first very literally, then to transition that translation into a literary translation that would be appealing to their non-Latin reading peers.
 They will write a paper documenting the transformation from literal to literary.

 By the end of this course the students will have read a sufficient amount of Latin to consider themselves proficient translators.
 They should be able to sight read Latin i.e. pick up a Latin text and read it without the aid of vocabulary or grammatical notes.
-They should be well prepared for college level Latin on 4th semester level.
+They should be well prepared for college level Latin 4th semester level or be able to test out of their language requirement.